 The Hall of Clestrain gained brief national attention when it featured in BBC2's Restoration 2004 programme.
-It was not successful in winning the competition: but that in no way makes it any less worthy of saving, and the campaign to convert it into a focus for the Orkney Boat Museum continues.
-If you want to help secure its future you can find out how from the Hall of Clestrain's own website.
+It was not successful in winning the competition: but that in no way makes it any less worthy of saving, and the campaign to restore it continues.
+The most recent development was the purchase of the Hall by the John Rae Society in September 2016.

 The Hall of Clestrain was built by Graemesay businessman Patrick Honeyman after his marriage in 1769.
 Before building the house, Honeyman took his new wife to Edinburgh where they greatly admired the splendour of Edinburgh's New Town, then being built.
 The Hall of Clestrain can be thought of as a small piece of Georgian Edinburgh, transplanted to Orkney in a form adapted to the Orcadian environment and Orcadian building techniques.